 Guiding our clients with honesty and compassion through a difficult time is what drives everyone at Epstein Family Law.

 The decision to end a marriage is never an easy one, and it can often be further complicated by financial matters.
-If you are concerned about how alimony or spousal support will affect your life after divorce, it is important to discuss these issues with an experienced alimony attorney in Dallas.
+If you are concerned about how alimony or spousal support will affect your life after divorce, it is important to discuss these issues with an experienced spousal support lawyer in Dallas.

 To learn more about how alimony can affect your divorce, contact our firm for a consultation.
-Contact us online or call (972) 232-7673 to get started today.
+Contact us online or call (972) 232-7673 to get started with our experienced Dallas alimony lawyers today.

 Alimony, also known as spousal support, refers to the financial support that one spouse provides to the other during or after a divorce.
 The type of alimony you receive will depend on your and your spouse's financial situations and the length of your marriage.